NUCL3ARN30N/PingPortTester/README.md

 ---

-## 🔒 Security Note
+## Security Note

-> **⚠️ Important:** Running scripts directly from the internet should be done with caution.
+> **Important:** Running scripts directly from the internet should be done with caution.
 Always review the source code before execution.
 You can view the script at:
 > - **Short URL:** https://ppt.genius-space.org
 > - **GitHub Source:** https://github.com/NUCL3ARN30N/PingPortTester/blob/main/PingPortTester.ps1

 ---

-## 🐛 Known Issues
+## Known Issues

 - ICMP ping may require administrator privileges on some systems
 - Some firewalls may block ICMP or specific TCP ports